-So, what does it mean to be sex positive?
-This term is closely connected with feminism, but its philosophy goes much deeper into the human psychology.
+Sex-positive is a term closely connected with feminism, but its philosophy goes much deeper into human psychology.
 It is also connected with the societal tendencies to make sex taboo.
-Being sex positive means having a positive attitude toward any kind of sexual behavior, as long as it is explicitly consensual and safe for both partners.
-In the civilization trenched in the religious belief that sex is a sin, this philosophy stands for accepting sex as a natural and positive thing, no matter who the participants are.
+Being sex-positive means having a positive attitude toward any kind of sexual behavior, as long as it is explicitly consensual and safe for both partners.
+In a civilization trenched in the religious belief that sex is a sin, this philosophy stands for accepting sex as a natural and positive thing, no matter who the participants are.

-We know that even dating can be very difficult when you’re HIV positive, seeing that you’re faced with coming out of the closet practically every time you meet someone you really like and want to be intimate with.
+We know that even dating can be very difficult when you are HIV positive, seeing you have to come out of the closet practically every time you meet someone you really like and want to be intimate with.
 The solution is honesty.
 Your potential partner has to be aware that you have a health condition that could affect them and you must tell them about your HIV status before you have sex.
-This is the scary part because you can never tell if the person is going to run for the hills screaming and yes, this is something you will face pretty much all the time until you find that someone special.
+This is the scary part because you can never tell if the person is going to run for the hills screaming and yes, this is something you will face pretty much all the time until you find that special someone.

-Once you meet someone who is willing to listen to you after the words “I’m HIV positive” come out of your mouth, you know you’ve found a person worth keeping.
-Maybe they’ll need some time to mull over what you told them, they’ll definitely have some questions for you but having someone mature and loving next to you after everything you went through will make the effort worth it.
+Once you meet someone who is willing to listen to you after the words “I am HIV positive” come out of your mouth, you know you have found someone worth keeping.
+Maybe they will need some time to think about what you told them and they will definitely have some questions for you, but having someone mature and loving next to you after everything you went through will make the effort worth it.

-Then comes the sex.
-Now, if you’re dating someone who’s also HIV positive, you won’t have many headscratchers.
-You still have to use a condom to prevent unwanted pregnancy and STDs.
+If you are dating someone who is also HIV positive, sex should not be a problem.
+You still have to use a condom to prevent unwanted pregnancies and STDs.
 Bear in mind that an STD in your system can worsen your HIV, which is why you need to put safety first and protect both yourself and your partner at all times.

 The situation is more complicated when it comes to mixed-status relationships.
-If you’re dating a person who doesn’t have HIV, there are several precautions you should take.
+If you are dating a person who does not have HIV, there are several precautions you should take.
 The pressure not to jeopardize the other person in any way can be truly overwhelming, which is why you should approach sex slowly.
-This is again where sex positivity comes into play.
+This is again where sex-positivitycomes into play.
 A healthy attitude toward sex – devoid of fear and insecurity – is what will make your relationship flourish.

 Naturally, the use of condoms is paramount.
 Both male and female condoms can be easily found in any pharmacy, so you have no excuse not to use them.
 There are individuals out there who still choose to have unprotected sex despite the fact that they are HIV positive.
-Some of them don’t even tell their partners what the situation is.
-Don’t be one of those people!
+Some of them do not even tell their partners they have HIV.
+Do not be one of those people!